microsoft/ivy/language.md

 relations on `idx` are also automatically interpreted by the corresponding operators on integers, as are numerals of that type.
 So, for example, `+` is interpreted as addition and `<` as 'less than' in the theory of integers.
-These operators still must be declared to be used, however.
 Numerals are given their normal interpretations in the theory, so `0:idx = 1:idx` would be false.

 Concrete sorts that are currently available for interpreting IVy types